 The Association strongly argued at the Special Subcommittee that defense counsel should be allowed to attend interrogations.
-According to the "Basic Plan," the suggestion was taken up by the Special Subcommittee but met with strong resistance from investigating agencies, which insisted that the presence of defense counsel will greatly undermine the effectiveness of interrogation.
-The Special Subcommittee was unable to reach any decision and ended with a plan to further consider the appropriate limit of audio and video recording.
+However, the Special Subcommittee was not able to reach any decision and did not include this matter in its final consideration due tostrong resistance from investigating agencies, which insisted that the presence of defense counsel will greatly undermine the effectiveness of interrogation.